Andy4495/LCD_SharpBoosterPack_SPI/README.md

 ## License

-The source code in this library is licensed under the terms of the Creative Commons [Attribution-NonCommercial-ShareAlike][100] license, aslo referred to as [CC BY-NC-SA][102].
+The source code in this library is licensed under the terms of the Creative Commons [Attribution-NonCommercial-ShareAlike][100] license, also referred to as [CC BY-NC-SA][102].

 [1]: https://energia.nu
 [4]: https://github.com/robertinant/EnergiaNG/tree/master/libraries/LCD_SharpBoosterPack_SPI